-Wimbledon 2024 is about to kick off, and if you haven't secured a coveted court-side ticket in the public ballot, you might be gearing up for the famous Wimbledon queue.
+Wimbledon 2025 is up and running in the middle of a heatwave, and if you haven't secured a coveted court-side ticket in the public ballot, you might be gearing up for the famous Wimbledon queue.

 The Wimbledon queue is a tradition as iconic as strawberries and cream, and it's a true test of patience and dedication.
 After all, where else would you find people queuing up for hours just for the chance to see a tennis match?
 They say the British love a good queue, and Wimbledon is the perfect place to put that to the test!